coozoo/FastAutoReporter/README.md

 ### Procedures

+Here list of procedures used in project, purpose and examples how to call them:

 <details>
   <summary>
     <b>close_running</b> - procedure that estimates common run time for test run and if it is exceeded this test run state will be changed to completed.<br>